dkutelov/ng-ibebe/README.md

 ## Additional features

 - animations - ngIf animate in the navigation of Question module;
-- images are uploaded and stored in Cloudinary
+- images are uploaded and stored in Cloudinary cloud service
+- social login with Google and Facebook